kamst01/brevard_pools/index.md

 ---
 ### We treat every customer the same.
 No matter the situation or condition of their pool; you're in good hands.

 Owning a pool is a wonderful experience.
 At Brevard Pool Care we are here to take that experience to the next level!
 By bringing joy and memories that will last a lifetime in your well manicured pool!

 Our customers and their families look at their pool with a smile knowing that it's always ready for them to enjoy.
 Whether you enjoy sipping your cup of coffee near the waters edge or maybe you're a daily swimmer?

-Time to change the way you look at owning a swimming pool and chores it evolves.
+Time to change the way you look at owning a swimming pool and the chores it evolves.
 Start looking at your pool with a smile making memories, by letting us take over your pools weekly maintenance plan today!
 One of our friendly service technicians would love to put a smile on your face!
 After we service your pool all you can say is "WOW".

 **Call today (407)-WOW-POOL**